hiveot/hub/docs/README-TD.md

 can be viewed as a statement of "To perform an operation type operation on form context, make a request method request to submission target" where the optional form fields may further describe the required request."

-HiveOT ignores forms, although support might be added in the future for allowing control via different protocol bindings.
+HiveOT only uses forms at the Thing level for operations to read/write properties and subscribe to events.
 Agents can define form items but as they are not allowed to be servers they cannot provide direct endpoints.

 ### SecuritySchema 'scheme' (1)